MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-work-with-model-relationships.md

     ![](../Labs/images/work-with-model-relationships-image20.png)

-    *In the next exercise, you will learn how to make a relationship active in a DAX formula.*
+    *./the next exercise, you will learn how to make a relationship active in a DAX formula.*

 ## Use inactive relationships